 I know that I did a lot of math in this post, so forgive me if I made an error along the way (and please point out any mistakes so I can fix them).
 But I find that doing the math lets me see where I can save money and whether that bread flour sale I see on sale is worth it.

-Let me know if you tried making bread flour at home!
+Let me know if you tried turning all-purpose flour into bread flour at home!
 Did you prefer to measure by weight or by volume?
 Did you like the difference it made in your bread’s consistency or not?
 Share your thoughts in the comments below!

 Very interesting, it’s cheaper for me to continue purchasing King Arthur AP Flour $3.16 for 5lbs & King Arthur Bread Flour $3.29 for 5lbs.
 If you have a Walmart buy it there.
 I can’t imagine paying that kind of price for any brand of flour.
 I know some people must.
 It’s a shame that Amazon has such prices on some things.
 Thank you so much!
 Happy Baking.